xebia/microservices-breaking-up-a-monolith/README.md

 This repository is used in the meetup about refactoring a monolith to Microservices (http://www.meetup.com/devops-engineers/events/216306592/).

+You can find the presentation from the meetup in the doc folder (meetup-dde-refactoring-mono2micro-20150808-v2.pdf).

+How to use this repository:

-To set up the tools needed for the exercises, see ./setup/setupExercises.txt
+* To set up the tools needed for the exercises, see setupExercises.txt in setup folder

-You can find a presentation about Microservices in ./doc/meetup-dde-refactoring-mono2micro-20150808-v2.pdf

-The source code for the exercises can be found in ./src.
-See the readme file for each exercise for instructions.
+* The source code for the exercises can be found in the src folder.
+  * Instructions for each exercise can be found in readme.md file.